Matthieu96Code/test-new-portfolio/README.md

 # 📖 Portfolio setup mobile first <a name="about-project"></a>

-**Portfolio setup mobile first** is my first step in creating my portfolio with the first two sections using a template provided by Microverse through figma.
+**Portfolio setup mobile first** is my first step in creating my portfolio with the entire sections using a template provided by Microverse through figma.

 ## 🛠 Built With <a name="built-with"></a>